The Alberta Real Estate Associates Program (REAP)

 Step Four: Obtain Employment with a Brokerage

-NOTE: it is required that you meet with a brokerage and receive a Brokerage Endorsement Letter before the completion of your real estate course.
-Fill out the form below to schedule a meeting with our Broker, Diane Scott
+NOTE: it is required that you meet with a brokerage and receive a Brokerage Endorsement Letter around the time of completion of your real estate course.
+You will need this for your licensing.
+Fill out the form below to schedule a meeting with our Broker, Diane Scott.

 Step Five: Begin The Licensing and Registration Application